Le Touquet: Cuisine

-Despite its small size, Le Touquet has some distinctive local cuisine specialties.
+Le Touquet has some distinctive local cuisine specialties.
 One is the ratte du Touquet, a local type of ratte potatoes which are named after the town because André Hennuyer, a gardener from Le Touquet, helped revive the cultivation of that variety in the 1960s (the variety was trademarked in 1986).
-Grown in the oceanic climate of Northern France around the town's general area, rattes have low yields and are prone to disease and frost, which was why they had previously fallen out of favour with the farmers.
-However, this variety is prized for its characteristic nutty flavour (for that reason they notably featured in Joël Robuchon's puréed potatoes recipe).
+While farmers largely abandoned it due to low yields and poor disease resistance, this variety is prized for its characteristic nutty flavour (for that reason they notably featured in Joël Robuchon's puréed potatoes recipe).

-Another local invention was a fish soup prepared by Serge Pérard.
+Another local dish is a fish soup prepared by Serge Pérard.
 Pérard says that during German occupation, he bought some leftovers from a fish market in Boulogne and prepared a crude soup out of them, and then used some of the initial broth for refinement with herbs and onions and repeated the cycle until he was confident that his final version, with sea molluscs and saffron, would be popular.
 Based on his new recipe, he opened the first seafood restaurant in Le Touquet in 1963.
 The dish proved so popular that by 1970, Pérard was bottling 3,000 soup jars per day, and had to open a new purpose-built production facility in 1991 to cater to growing demand.

-Another relatively known invention comes from a chocolatier called Au Chat Bleu, which as of 2023 had four locations: Le Touquet (the first restaurant, opened 1912), Paris, Lille and Quimper.
+An invention relatively well-known in the area comes from a chocolatier called Au Chat Bleu, which expanded from Le Touquet to four locations across France.
 The restaurant's specialty is the "chat bleu", a praline mousse sandwiched between two layers of nougatine.